Platform-OS/pos-module-core/README.md

 The core module also provides a command and the graphql mutation for **email sending**.

+## Installation

+Currently suggested approach is to use git submodules.
+It will be replaced with pOS module manager in the feature.
+For now, ensure `modules` directory exists in your root directory and add a git submodule:

+`mkdir modules && cd modules && git submodule add git@github.com:Platform-OS/pos-module-core.git`

+To update your modules to the newest version, use `git submodule update --recursive --remote`

 ## Hooks

 You can choose to create new hooks either on your modules or inside your `app` folder.
 You can organize them into folders, for example, `app/views/partials/hooks/hook_permission.liquid` or `modules/your-module/public/views/partials/lib/hooks/hook_permission.liquid`.